murex/mikado-testbuilders-kata/workshop/Animation Guide.md

 |                            | Minimal Coverage                             |
 |                            | Tests are ugly                               |

-How does these problems reflect to your existing legacy code?
+What issues did you face while writing your tests?
-What took so long about adding the test?
+Do you face the same problems with your existing legacy code?
-How can we tackle those problems?
+How can you tackle those problems to avoid having them in the future?

 ### 3 - Building Test Data